Iceland car rental Show menu

 Getting Around Iceland By Car – GPS & Maps

-A big concern for people thinking about car rental when heading to Iceland is whether or not they will be able to navigate the roads and find their way around.
-But getting around Iceland by car is actually a lot more straight forward then you might at first think.
-The main ring road that runs around the outside of Iceland can actually take you to most of the attractions around the country which are fairly easy to find.
-Cell phone coverage in Iceland is actually also quite good so you could use your phone for directions.
-You can also save routes on Google Maps for offline viewing too which can be handy to save data and in case signal coverage drops off.
-Many rental cars are also available with built in GPS so you don’t have to worry about finding your way around.
+A big concern for people thinking about car rental when heading to Iceland is whether or not they will be able to find their way around.
+But getting around Iceland by car is actually a lot more straightforward than you might initially think.
+The main Ring Road that runs around the outside of Iceland can actually take you to most of the famous attractions around the country.

 What Are The Driving Regulations In Iceland?

 Driving regulations vary between each country so you should make sure that you familiarise yourself with the laws of the road before travelling to Iceland.
-It is important that you abide by the rules of the road as penalties can be quite severe.
+It is important that you abide by the rules of the road as legal penalties can be quite severe.
 We have put together a list of the driving laws you should be aware of;

-• Speed Limit: 90 km/hr or 55mph on most of the ring road, which is slower than elsewhere in Europe.
-It is 80 km/hr or 50mph on Gravel Roads but you will want to go slower.
+• Speed Limit: 90 km/hr or 55mph on most of the Ring Road, which is slower than elsewhere in Europe.
+It is 80 km/hr or 50mph on gravel roads but you will want to go slower.

 • Residential Areas: most of the residential areas in Iceland have a speed limit of 50 km/hr which is roughly 30mph.